-OTP continues to be an area that does not meet the UPS.
-The LOSSAN Agency has been working with Amtrak to collate and classify the root causes for delay via daily OTP reports.
-In October 2017 and again in April 2018, the LOSSAN Agency worked with rail owners and operators and Caltrans DRMT to implement schedule changes to improve the overall reliability of the Pacific Surfliner passenger rail.
+OTP continues to be an area of focus for the LOSSAN Agency and Amtrak, and efforts have been made to collate and classify the root causes for delay via daily OTP reports.
+Over 55 percent of all delays fall railroad's under the host responsibility, with nearly 40 percent of total delay minutes coming as a result of commuter or passenger train interference.
+The true root cause of these delays varies by individual train, but can often be traced back to signal slow orders. system failure and dispatching delays.
+These delays can then cascade and cause trains to meet at nonplanned locations, resulting in further delay.
+In October 2017 and again in April 2018, the LOSSAN Agency worked with rail owners and operators and Caltrans DRMT to implement schedule changes to improve the overall reliability of the Pacific Surfliner service.
 These changes continue to result in a positive OTP trend.